frankframework/frank-manual/docs/source/testing/larva/stubbing.rst

 The shown behavior has been implemented in a Frank config "hermesBridge".
 Please examine this configuration as follows:

 #.
-Install the Frank!Runner as explained in section :ref:`horizonsMultipleFiles`.
-#.
-Download :download:`Hermes Bridge <../../downloads/configurations/hermesBridge.zip>`.
+Download :download:`Hermes Bridge <../../downloads/configurations/hermesBridge.zip>` and deploy it in a development environment that uses the Frank!Runner.
-#.
-Deploy this configuration to your Frank2Manual instance.
-#.
-Start the Frank!Runner.
 #.
 Browse to http://localhost.
 You see the Adapter Status page.
 #.
 Expand "adapterToConscience".
 You should see the following: